biobakery/humann/readme.md

 * This file includes the abundance of each orthologous gene family in the community organized by bug.
 Orthologous families are groups of genes that perform roughly the same biological roles.
 * HUMAnN2 uses the MetaPhlAn2 software along with the ChocoPhlAn database and UniRef for this computation.
+* Gene family abundance is reported in RPK (reads per kilobase) units to normalize for gene length; RPK units reflect relative gene (or transcript) copy number in the community.
+RPK values can be further sum-normalized to adjust for differences in sequencing depth across samples.

 #### Pathway Coverage ####